fxhash/fxhash-website/src/doc/fxhash/beta.md

 ## OPENING / CLOSING

-The platform follows an OPENING/CLOSING cycle of respectively 12h and 11h.
-Each day, the cycle shifts of 1 hour, so that people all around the world can experience the platform the same way.
-This also gives the servers some breathing room to process the mints and release some stress.
+The platform follows an OPENING/CLOSING cycle for the publication of new content.
+This gives the servers some breathing room to process the mints and release some stress.
 You can get the opening schedule on the [opening schedule](/community/opening-schedule) page (under the community tab).
-The indicator at the top-right reflects the contracts state, if red: closed, if green: opened. **The Marketplace, on the other hand, will remain opened 24h/24h**.
+The indicator at the top-right reflects the contracts state, if red: closed, if green: opened. **On the other hand, the MINT button as well as the Marketplace are remain opened 24h/7**.

 Note that this behaviour may still be there when the platform will officially be released.
-Not for technical reasons but because the community and I seem to be enjoying this concept, and I like how it reflects the story of fxhash.
+Not for technical reasons but because the community seems to enjoy this concept, and I like how it reflects the story of fxhash.
 If that's the case, we'll find some way to have a better schedule that cycles for the people all around the world !

 ## Help fxhash